Welcome

 Our classes

-Our school is organised into five classes covering Reception to Year 6.
+Our school is organised into five classes covering Nursery to Year 6.
 We want our pupils to be proud of their origins, but be able to imagine a successful life which extends beyond our small corner of the globe.
 As such, classes are named after Yorkshire cities with universities because we want our pupils to ultimately have the choice of a university education or high-quality alternative of their choosing.
 Throughout their time with us, all of our children will visit each of the cities to experience all they have to offer.
 We also make explicit links to our cities in many areas of the curriculum.

-Leeds class: Reception and Year 1
+Leeds class: Nursery and Reception

 Bradford class: Year 1 and Year 2